-Interest on a loan to buy shares is currently considered to be tax-deductible when incurred; however, the source of income in which they should be classified is uncertain.
+Interest on a loan to buy shares is currently considered to be tax-deductible when incurred and should be classified within the capital gain source.

-When financing is to be taken by the Polish company, Poland’s thin capitalization rules should be taken into account.
+When financing is to be taken by the Polish company, Poland’s earnings-stripping rules should be taken into account.

-As of 1 January 2018, the amount of debt financing costs exceeding 30 percent of EBITDA is not tax deductible.
+As of 1 January 2018, the amount of debt-financing costs exceeding 30 percent of EBITDA (or PLN3 million if higher) is not tax-deductible.

-For purposes of the new limitations, debt financing costs include all costs related to obtaining financial resources from other entities, including unrelated parties, and using such resources.
-In particular , this includes interest, including interest capitalized or included in the initial value of the fixed or intangible asset, fees, commissions, bonuses, the interest component of leasing instalments, penalties and charges for delays in paying liabilities, and the costs of securing liabilities, including the costs of derivative financial instruments, without regard to the recipient of the payment.
+For purposes of the limitations, debt-financing costs include all costs related to obtaining financial resources from other entities, including unrelated parties, and using such resources.
+In particular, this includes interest, including interest capitalized or included in the initial value of the fixed or intangible asset, fees, commissions, bonuses, the interest component of leasing instalments, penalties and charges for delays in paying liabilities, and the costs of securing liabilities, including the costs of derivative financial instruments, without regard to the recipient of the payment.

 Withholding tax on debt and methods to reduce or eliminate it

-Interest, royalties and certain payments for services (including advisory, advertising and accounting services and guarantee fees) paid to a foreign entity are subject to 20 percent WHT under domestic legislation.
+Interest, royalties and certain payments for services (including advisory, advertising, and accounting services and guarantee fees) paid to a foreign entity are subject to 20 percent WHT under domestic legislation.
 This is reduced or eliminated under most Polish tax treaties.
-To qualify for the reduced rate, the payer must have a certificate of the beneficiary’s tax residence.
+To qualify for the reduced rate, the payer must have a certificate of the beneficiary’s tax residence and maintain due care while conducting verification of the recipient as a beneficial owner and from the substance perspective.
 In addition, the entity receiving interest must be the beneficial owner.
 Where the interest is WHT-exempt under the domestic legislation, the status of the beneficial owner must be confirmed with a written statement.

 This practice applies only where the respective tax treaty includes an exchange of information clause.